Website for Bruce Hauptli's Midcoast

 Readings for Sixth Class:

-Chapters Eight: Extramural Education and Nine:
+Chapters Eight: Extramural Education, Nine:

-Seventh Week: The Primacy of Political Education;
+Primacy of Political Education

 Cosmopolitanism